armin-fx/BandedScad/doc/color.md

 #### color_name [^][contents]
 [color_name]: #color_name-
-Return the name of color to rgb value as list.
+Return the rgb value as list from the name of a color.
 The color names are taken from the World Wide Web consortium's SVG color list.
 Contains additional defined colors, see [`get_color()`][get_color].